April 22, 2018

 are high-quality telephone surveys of enormous probability samples of U.S. adults, asking about a wide range of health-related topics.
 Those that addressed DGU asked more people about this topic than any other surveys conducted before or since.
 For example, the 1996 survey asked the DGU question of 5,484 people.
 The next-largest number questioned about DGU was 4,977 by Kleck and Gertz (1995), and sample sizes were much smaller in all the rest of surveys on the topic (Kleck 2001).

 Kleck was impressed with how well the survey worded its question: “During the last 12 months, have you confronted another person with a firearm, even if you did not fire it, to protect yourself, your property, or someone else?”
 Respondents were told to leave out incidents from occupations, like policing, where using firearms is part of the job.
-Kleck is impressed with how the question excludes but includes DGUs outside the home as well as within it.
+Kleck is impressed with how the question excludes animals but includes DGUs outside the home as well as within it.

 The final adjusted prevalence of 1.24% therefore implies that in an average year during 1996–1998, 2.46 million U.S. adults used a gun for self-defense.
 This estimate, based on an enormous sample of 12,870 cases (unweighted) in a nationally representative sample, strongly confirms the 2.5 million past-12-months estimate obtained Kleck and Gertz (1995)….CDC’s results, then, imply that guns were used defensively by victims about 3.6 times as often as they were used offensively by criminals.